Lead glass: Safety

-There is no safe level of lead intake.
-The WHO officially withdrew its previous safe levels in 2011 after reviewing the available research.
-Studies on lead safety and lead migration from leaded glass into food from before 2011 will often cite lead tolerable intake levels (PTWI, or provisional tolerable daily intake) greater than zero.
-Those intake levels are obsolete and should not be treated as health advice.
+Several studies have demonstrated that serving food or drink in glassware containing lead oxide can cause lead to leach into the contents, even when the glassware has not been used for storage.
+Due to an inability to "indicate a threshold for the key effects of lead," a 2011 World Health Organization committee on food additives "concluded that it was not possible to establish a new PTWI (provisional tolerable weekly intake) that would be considered health protective."

-Several studies have demonstrated that storing food or drink in lead glassware can cause lead to leach into the contents.
-The amount of lead released increases with the acidity of the substance being stored.
-Vinegar has been shown to cause more rapid leaching compared to white wine, as vinegar is more acidic.
+The amount of lead released from lead glass increases with the acidity of the substance being served.
+Vinegar, for example, has been shown to cause more rapid leaching compared to white wine, as vinegar is more acidic.
 Citrus juices and other acidic drinks leach lead from crystal as effectively as alcoholic beverages.
+Daily usage of lead crystalware (without longer-term storage) was found to add up to 14.5 μg of lead from drinking a 350ml cola beverage.

-The amount of lead released into the food or drink increases with the amount of time the vessel is used for storage.
+The amount of lead released into a food or drink increases with the amount of time it stays in the vessel.
 In a study performed at North Carolina State University, the amount of lead migration was measured for port wine stored in lead crystal decanters.
-After two days, lead levels were 89 µg/L (micrograms per liter).
-After four months, lead levels were between 2,000 and 5,000 µg/L. White wine doubled its lead content within an hour of storage and tripled it within four hours.
-Some brandy stored in lead crystal for over five years had lead levels around 20,000 µg/L.
+After two days, lead levels were 89 μg/L (micrograms per liter).
+After four months, lead levels were between 2,000 and 5,000 μg/L. White wine doubled its lead content within an hour of storage and tripled it within four hours.
+Some brandy stored in lead crystal for over five years had lead levels around 20,000 μg/L.

-Lead leaching decreases with repeated use of a decanter.
+Lead leaching from the same decanter decreases with repeated uses.
 This finding is "consistent with ceramic chemistry theory, which predicts that leaching of lead from crystal is self-limiting exponentially as a function of increasing distance from the crystal-liquid interface."
-Daily usage of lead crystalware (without longer-term storage) was found to add up to 14.5 μg of lead from drinking a 350ml cola beverage.

-It has been proposed that the historic association of gout with the upper classes in Europe and America was, in part, caused by their extensive use of lead crystal decanters to store fortified wines and whisky.
-Statistical evidence linking gout to lead poisoning has been correlated.
+It has been proposed that the historic association of gout with the upper classes in Europe and America was, in part, caused by the extensive use of lead crystal decanters to store fortified wines and whisky.
+Statistical evidence linking gout to lead poisoning has been published.